adrianfdez469/react-material-selectable-inputtext/README.md

 # API Reference

-#### Types of props are important, be aware that of the types that are passed must be array of objects with the shape of:
+> #### Types of props are important, be aware that the types that are passed to `optionsList` and `excludedOptions` must be array of objects with the shape of:

 ```es6
 [